bsdimp/freebsd-git-docs/faq.md

 This document provides a number of targeted answers to questions that are likely to come up often for users, developer and integrators.

+Note, we use the common convention of having the origin for the FreeBSD repo being 'freebsd' rather than the default 'origin' to allow people to use that for their own development and to minimize "whoopse" pushes to source of truth.

 ## Users

 ### How do I track -current and -stable with only one copy of the repo?